The Ultimate Guide To the Best Backpacking Meals

 After drinking nothing but water for an extended period, powdered beverage mixes can make for a refreshing treat to help get you through the rest of your journey.
 These cost effective additions to your supplies are also lightweight and use very little space in your pack.

-Even though you need to ensure the food you bring on your trip has plenty of nutritional value, you will also want to ensure that you enjoy the food you bring.
+Even though you need to ensure the food you bring on your trip has plenty of nutritional value, you will also want to ensure that you enjoy the food you bring on your backpacking trips.
 Trying to make yourself eat nutritious food that you do not particularly like can take some of the joy from your outdoor experience.
 Stick with what you like.

 Buying enough food to last for the entirety of your trip can quickly add up, especially if you are taking an extended hiking or camping trip.
 While energy foods and freeze-dried foods tend to cost more than foods packaged with other methods, don’t underestimate the value they can afford you.
 After spending all day hiking through the woods or up the side of steep hills and mountains, do you really think you will have the energy to prepare a meal that consists of more than simply boiling some water?